Breathing Practices to Calm the Mind Before a Test

 Find a comfortable seat.
 Close your eyes or steady your gaze at something unmoving.
 Take a few regular breaths just to notice your current breathing pattern.
 As you breathe regularly, see if you can notice the transition point in the breath, the top of the inhale right before you start to exhale, and the bottom of the exhale right before you start to inhale.
 See if you can start to pause for 1 second at the top of your inhale and at the bottom of your exhale.
 Continue breathing at a steady rate and slowly increase the pause for up to 3 seconds.
 As you lengthen the pause at the top of the breath and at the bottom of the exhale, be sure to keep the body relaxed.
 If you notice yourself straining or overworking, you’ll want to decrease the length of the pause or resume regular breathing.
 After 5-10 rounds, take a big inhale, and then open your mouth to exhale and sigh.

 Hillary Acer is the Director of People Operations at Osmosis.
 Hillary is also a 500-Hour Experienced Registered Yoga Teacher (E-RYT) with a passion for education and wellness.
 She has been teaching yoga since 2010 and currently leads trainings, workshops, and worldwide retreats.
-After graduating from UC Berkeley, Hillary worked in health care and research labs before making a leap to HR to try and improve the health and wellbeing of organizations and the people make those organizations succeed.
+After graduating from UC Berkeley, Hillary worked in health care and research labs before making a leap to People Operations to try and improve the health and wellbeing of organizations and the people make those organizations succeed.